The holomorphic couch theorem: The blob and its boundary

 \section{The blob and its boundary}

-For Sections \ref{sec:blob} to \ref{sec:movingpoints}, \textbf{we assume that the embedding $h:X \to Y$ is generic}.
-By definition, this means that the induced homomorphism $\pi_1(h):\pi_1(X,x) \to \pi_1(Y,h(x))$ has non-abelian image.
-Let $\maps(X,Y,h)$ be the space of all continuous maps $f:X \to Y$ homotopic to $h$.
-The following lemma shows that for every $x \in X$ and every $f \in \maps(X,Y,h)$, there is a well-defined way to lift the image point $f(x)$ to the universal covering space of $Y$.
+We say that a continuous map $h:X \to Y$ between any Riemann surfaces is \emph{generic} if the induced homomorphism $\pi_1(h):\pi_1(X,x) \to \pi_1(Y,h(x))$ has non-abelian image.
+This implies that $X$ and $Y$ are hyperbolic.
+Given such a generic map $h$, let $\maps(X,Y,h)$ be the space of all continuous maps $f:X \to Y$ homotopic to $h$.
+The following lemma shows that for every $x \in X$ and every $f \in \maps(X,Y,h)$, there is a well-defined way to lift the image point $f(x)$ to the universal cover of $Y$.

-\begin{lem} Let $f\in \maps(X,Y,h)$ and let $H: X \times [0,1] \to Y$ be a homotopy from $h$ to $f$.
-Then for every $x \in X$, the homotopy class rel endpoints of the path $t \mapsto H(x,t)$ does not depend on the choice of $H$. \end{lem} \begin{proof} We use two standard facts about hyperbolic surfaces: \begin{itemize} \item every abelian subgroup of $\pi_1(Y)$ is cyclic; \item every non-trivial element in $\pi_1(Y)$ is the positive power of a unique primitive element. \end{itemize}
+\begin{lemma} Let $h:X \to Y$ be a generic map between Riemann surfaces.
+Let $H: X \times [0,1] \to Y$ be a homotopy from $h$ to some $f\in \maps(X,Y,h)$.
+Then for every $x \in X$, the homotopy class rel endpoints of the path $t \mapsto H(x,t)$ does not depend on the choice of $H$. \end{lemma} \begin{proof} We use two standard facts about hyperbolic surfaces: \begin{itemize} \item every abelian subgroup of $\pi_1(Y,h(x))$ is cyclic; \item every non-trivial element in $\pi_1(Y,h(x))$ is the positive power of a unique pri\-mi\-tive element. \end{itemize}